Granola Breakfast Tarts with Yogurt + Berries (Gluten Free + Vegan Option)

-- 2 cups Greek yogurt I used non-fat
+- 2 cups Greek yogurt or coconut yogurt (For coconut yogurt, I like Culina)

 - 1 cup mixed berries

-Immediately before serving, top each tart with 1/2 cup Greek yogurt.
+- Immediately before serving, top each tart with 1/2 cup yogurt.
 Swirl about 1 tablespoon of jam onto the yogurt and top with 1/4 cup mixed berries.
 Enjoy!